 Build Your Library prides itself on providing a time-saving and stress-reducing secular homeschool program for your family to use, full of meticulously chosen living books to enjoy with educational and fun activities to complete.
 When you purchase a full year Build Your Library curriculum, you are immediately sent an e-mail link to download your several hundred page lesson plan PDF.
-Contained in your lesson plans are the full schedule, activities, and a comprehensive book list and required supplies that you will need over the course of the year.
-All you have to do is purchase or borrow the books on the list and any supplies you might need.
-Boom, instant homeschool!
+Contained in your lesson plans are the full schedule, activities, and a comprehensive list of books and required supplies that you will need over the course of the year.
+All you have to do is purchase or borrow the books on the list as well as any additional supplies you might need.

 Well, sort of… All of the required books are listed as hyper-links to Amazon.com, so you can purchase them all together and get your big box to open.
 Actually, with the way Amazon ships from their closest distributor, you will likely get several boxes to open.
 As a homeschool family, you must have Amazon Prime for free shipping, right?